phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 We'd like to once more get your attention about memory management.
 The little tiny byte you'll eventually leak while treating a request (between ``RINIT()`` and ``RSHUTDOWN()``) will have dramatic consequences on fully loaded servers.
-That's why you are advised to use :doc:`Zend Memory Manager <../memory_management/zend_memory_manager>` for such allocations.
+That's why you are advised to use :doc:`Zend Memory Manager <../memory_management/zend_memory_manager>` for such allocations and be ready to :doc:`debug your memory layout <../memory_management/memory_debugging>`.
 PHP will forget and free the request memory at the end of every request as part of the share-nothing architecture, that's PHP's internal design.

 Also, if you crash with a SIGSEGV signal (bad memory access), you crash the entire process.
 If the PHP setup was using threads as multi-processing engine, then you crash every other thread with you, and could even crash the webserver.